 An employer only offers applicants for a job one time for interview.
 One applicant is an observant Muslim who cannot attend at midday on Friday.
 Unfortunately, this is the only time they are offered for their interview.
 Unless the employer can objectively justify the lack of flexibility, this may be indirect discrimination because of religion or belief.

-You must not ask questions about someone’s protected characteristics unless these are very clearly related to the job (for example, because one of the exceptions applies).
+An employer must not ask questions about your protected characteristics unless these are very clearly related to the job (for example, because one of the exceptions applies).

-If you decide not to employ someone just because of a protected characteristic, unless it comes within the exceptions, this would be direct discrimination.
+If an employer decides not to employ you just because of a protected characteristic, unless it comes within the exceptions, this would be direct discrimination.

-Instead, ask questions about whether the applicant has the relevant skills, qualities and experience to do the job, not about their health or about any disability they may have.
+A better approach is for the employer to ask you whether you have the relevant skills, qualities and experience to do the job, not about your health or about any disability you may have.

-It is a myth that equality law says you must ask everyone exactly the same questions.
-There is no reason for you not to ask about things that are different for a particular candidate, or follow up an applicant's answers with questions that relate to what they have just said.
-However, you should be focusing on the same broad subject areas with each applicant.
-This is because otherwise you may be applying different standards to different applicants based on their protected characteristics, and this might lead to unlawful discrimination.
+It is a myth that equality law says an employer must ask you and everyone else exactly the same questions.
+There is no reason why an employer cannot ask you about things that are different about your application or follow up your answers with questions that relate to what you have just said.
+However, they should be focusing on the same broad subject areas with each applicant.
+This is because otherwise the employer may be applying different standards to different applicants based on their protected characteristics, and this might lead to unlawful discrimination.

-If you ask applicants to do a test of some sort to help you decide who the best person for the job is, you should not use a test to discriminate unlawfully against an applicant.
+If an employer asks you to do a test of some sort to help them decide who the best person for the job is, they should not use a test to discriminate unlawfully against you.